Values

 ‘Anne was buying a bicycle’

-Coding.
-The value is '1' if differences in object marking are based on differences in conveying aspectual information.
-The answer is '1' even if there are some restrictions, e.g. in Erzya, the definite conjugation can be associated with perfectivity/future and the indefinite conjugation with imperfectivity/present, although this does not apply to verbs expressing state and perception.
-When answering the question, only finite forms were considered.
+The value is '1' if differences in direct object marking are based on differences in conveying aspectual information.
+The answer is '1' even if there are some restrictions, e.g., in Erzya, the definite conjugation can be associated with perfectivity/future and the indefinite conjugation with imperfectivity/present, although this does not apply to verbs expressing state and perception.
+When answering the question, only finite clauses were considered.